-This Yom Teruah (traditional the Day of Trumpets, or Rosh Hashanah) as we enter the Ten Days of Awe leading up to Yom Kippur, I am determined not to lose that first love.
-The thrill is NOT gone.
+This Yom Teruah (traditionally the Day of Trumpets, or Rosh Hashanah) as we enter the Ten Days of Awe leading up to Yom Kippur, I am determined not to lose that first love.
+The thrill is not gone.
 Let there be no question that it is a “Holy” and not “broken” Hallelujah!
 Blow the shofar!
 The Bridegroom is soon coming for His bride with a love more passionate than anyone can imagine.

 Unless marked otherwise, Scripture quotations are from the New American Standard Bible (NASB) © The Lockman Foundation